 Smoking to cope

 Many people use smoking as a coping mechanism.
 Perhaps they already have a serious mental health issue such as generalised anxiety; smoking seems to help them cope with the sensations associated with it.
 However, smoking is often just masking a bigger health issue and curbing your capability to properly manage emotions perceived as negative.
 Smoking may mean you are not developing the mental skills required to cope with stress and other emotions.
 It may also bring more stress upon you, as you deal with nicotine cravings.
 You may even worry about the physical damage you are doing to your body with every cigarette.

 Furthermore, if you have an emotional issue and you are using smoking as a crutch, you are not dealing directly with the issue itself.
 Worry over an upcoming exam or feeling anxious about your relationship are feelings that are better dealt with openly instead of trying to cover them up with a smoke.

 Anxiety when quitting

 Quitting smoking is not an easy task, in part because of the feelings of anxiety that come with nicotine cravings.
 These feelings are one of the main reasons why people who are trying to quit smoking tend to relapse, and why trying to quit “cold turkey” has a very low success rate.

 If you are thinking about quitting and feel as though anxiety could be a problem for you, you may want to consider talking to your doctor about a medical solution.
-Quitting gradually and using medication like Champix can help you reduce nicotine cravings and manage the associated anxiety in a healthier and more effective manner.
+Quitting gradually and using medications like nicotine replacement therapies or Champix can help you reduce nicotine cravings and manage the associated anxiety in a healthier and more effective manner.